kek/caerbannog/README.md

 ```

 ### On the receiving side
-To receive messages you need to run a subscriber process that calls the `Caerbannog::Queue.perform` method.
+To receive messages you need to run a subscriber process that calls the `Caerbannog::Queue.subscribe` method.
 An example subscriber class might look like this.

 ```ruby